 Care for Sunflowers

 Fertilize when the sunflowers have developed several true leaves or after transplanting into the garden.
-Side-dress with a slow-release balanced fertilizer and scratch it lightly into the soil around the sunflower plants.
+Side-dress with a slow-release balanced fertilizer according to the label directions, and scratch it lightly into the soil around the sunflower plants.
 Water thoroughly after fertilizing.